 “If you have an average of three transactions per day and save an average of $0.50 per transaction, you will save an extra $45 per month and might not even notice it,” he adds.

 The benefit of Acorns is that it makes investing simple, automated, and easy to start with because there are no minimums.
-However, once you want to choose more advanced investing options, Acorns doesn’t offer them.
+You can open a taxable account or an individual retirement account (IRA) with the app.

 Robinhood is another investing app that allows you to quickly start playing with investments without requiring a lot of money upfront.
-You can buy and trade US-listed stocks and ETFs and pay $0 on commission.
+You can buy and trade U.S.-listed stocks and ETFs without paying any commissions.
+Other similar brokers charge up to $10 per trade, which can add up over time.

 To start, you can apply for a taxable brokerage account (the only type of account Robinhood offers).
 Once your application is approved and your account is open, you can start trading — no minimum balance required.